 Given that 2020 saw a pandemic that, on a world scale, drove hospital admissions and health care needs disproportionately with increasing age, it might be helpful to know the size of the age differential, if any, between the studied DPC and non-DPC populations.
 More broadly, given that 2019 total costs for the DPC and non-DPC cohorts were substantially identical (and 2018 cost even lower for the non-DPC cohorts), the emergence of roughly 50% savings for the DPC cohort in pandemic times should be examined with through a pandemic-sensitive framing .

-In this regard, it should be noted that the employer here is a hospital, and all its employees are healthy care workers at the cutting edge of the pandemic.
+In this regard, it should be noted that the employer studied by Gross is a hospital, and all its employees are health care workers, and likely at or near the tip of the pandemic spear.
 Even seemingly small differences between the DPC and non-DPC cohorts might have been amplified in pandemic conditions.
 Perhaps hospital employees of different departments have differing inclinations toward DPC, a factor unlikely to matter unless Covid-19 risk expands specifically in those departments.

 What we do know is that Dr Gross study was small, less than one-sixth the size of the Milliman DPC employer study.
 For 2020, based on such numbers as Gross does present, the average number of employees in each cohort was about 150.
 Dr Gross’s own computations relate savings that varied from 0% to 50% from one year to another; that overall patient costs in a cohort can rise by over two-thirds in a single year; and that in his computations a single pair of patients can account for 25% of an entire cohort’s costs.

 As a result of all this, all of Dr Gross’s purported successes can turn on a handful of outlier enrollees and are unsteady year over year.
-Most particularly, the results during the brag come from two pandemic years of mass disrupting of world health care patterns; they may mean nothing at all.
+Most particularly, the results during the brag come from two pandemic years featuring mass disruption of world health care patterns; they may mean nothing at all.

 Don’t bet the health of your employees on Dr Gross “case study”.